-I felt invisible after giving birth, like I was the wrapping of candy that was thrown aside after being torn open.
+Post partum, I felt invisible.
+Like I was the wrapping of candy that was thrown aside after being torn open.
 A lot of people wanted to visit the baby, rushing to see the beautiful new life that entered the world.
 He was beautiful, he was perfect.
 I was hurting.

 My body was recovering from a birth injury, swollen and not my own.
 I was sleep deprived, not eating and after several stays in the NICU, PICU and pediatric unit, I felt broken.
 My mind was in survival mode and I had not yet figured out how to handle the raw vulnerability of the ever-enveloping devotion known as motherhood.